Muzuwi/wmt-pyloader/README.md

 The script performs some work required to initialize the WiFi hardware on non-Android systems (such as [postmarketOS](https://postmarketos.org/)).

 The goal of this project is to possibly have `wmt-pyloader` be usable as a generic replacement for the WiFi initialization executables across different MTK SoCs/WiFi HW.
-This may be too optimistic, and for now the script only re-implements some of the logic done by the `wmt_loader` executable for an MT8768T target (or more precisely: SM-T225 / samsung-gta7litewifi tablet).
+This may be too optimistic, so for now the script is focusing on supporting MT6765-based targets.

 # Supported initialization methods